James4Ever0/notes/Deeplearning on MacOS M-series Processors.md

 heavy lifting jobs are likely to be run on Mac Studio with M1 Ultra and 128GB RAM.
 Macbook Air M1 with 8GB RAM is simply not feasible.

-also aside of Apple platforms, these APIs are virtually useless.
+aside of Apple platforms, these APIs are virtually useless.

 to run these on other non-apple machines, you need to tweak and install macOS on x86-64 platforms with macOS supported GPUs(may have low performance), which will definitely not taking any advantage of huge shared RAM with CPU, and may run poorly on CoreML/CreateML, may not support deepspeed stage 2/3 or BMI(big model inference)